What is a VRF System for residential air conditioning?

 A VRF system may cost more than a traditional central air system up front.
 But this cost can be offset by lower energy bills and repair expenses over time.
 Ask an HVAC expert to help you with a cost-benefit comparison.

 These systems are extremely sophisticated and require a trained and experienced installer.
 If you choose a company that doesn’t understand the unique requirements of a VRF system, you’ll end up with sub-par performance and you’ll pay more in the end to have an expert come in to fix it.

 A VRF system may not be able to adequately heat your NYC space during the coldest months.
 Many homeowners and business owners install radiant floor heat as a supplement when needed.

 4. Consider the size of the air handlers when choosing a brand.

 If space is tight (when isn’t it in NYC?) be sure to ask your installer to check the size of the air handling units when recommending a brand.
 Some VRF system brands have much larger units than others.

 Don’t forget maintenance

 Like other HVAC systems, a VRF system does need to be regularly inspected and maintained by a professional.
 With such a sophisticated system, you want to be sure to choose a provider with the right experience, and who can design a maintenance contract based on the needs of your system.

 When you’re considering replacing your old HVAC system with a new VRF system, you may be concerned that your old maintenance company may not be up to the task.
-If you think it’s time to switch air conditioning companies, but you’re unsure about how to proceed, grab a copy of our free guide: Contract Confidence: Transitioning to a New HVAC Service Provider.
+If you think it’s time to switch air conditioning companies, but you’re unsure about how to proceed, grab a copy of our free guide.